jhelming73/Project-1/README.md

   very beginning of the project ✔

 ### Approach Taken:
  - I decided to go with a hangman game with a version of guessing the name of the sport equipment in the shown picture.
 I started out drawing a wireframe to map out the screen design.
 I believed the game would be easy to understand by showing a picture of the sport equipment and then show an underscore for the number of letters for the word to guess.
 As each correct or incorrect letter is guessed, the guessed letter would appear in the appropriate location.
 If the user guesses the work incorrectly and using all guesses remaining they are presented a pop-up alert indicating their game is over.
-If the user guesses corretly, they get a shower of confetti on the screen!
+If the user guesses correctly, they get a shower of confetti on the screen!

 ### Unsolved Problems:
 - Pop-up window displaying "Game Over" alert showing before last letter is populated in word to guess.